 In 2016, the Senedd passed the Renting Homes (Wales) Act 2016 with the aim of making it simpler and easier for landlords and tenants to rent a home in Wales.

-The act introduces many changes to tenancy laws and will apply to both social and private rented sectors.
+The act introduces many changes to tenancy laws it applies to both social and private rented sectors.

 What's the purpose of the Renting Home Act?

 The act simplifies agreements and improves the condition of rental homes in Wales.

 It offers greater security and certainty to tenants and landlords.

 All tenants and landlords of private and social housing.